Nicscott01/gravityforms-flatpickr/README.md

 In addition to just having the FlatPickr instance, you can link multiple Flatpickr fields by referencing a field ID in a companion field.
 This is useful for setting start and end dates, where the start date influences the beginning date on the end date calendar.

 ## Changelog
+### [1.1.0]
+- Add easter sunday
+- Fix enqueue of script to occur only when form is printed on page
 ### [1.0.2]
 - Add placeholder field/text